The Origin of the Work of Art: Influence and criticism

-The main influence on Heidegger's conception of art was Friedrich Nietzsche.
-In Nietzsche's The Will to Power, Heidegger struggled with his notions about the dynamic of truth and art.
-Nietzsche contends that art is superior to truth, something Heidegger eventually disagrees with not because of the ordered relationship Nietzsche puts forth but because of the philosopher's definition of truth itself, one he claims is overly traditional.
-Heidegger, instead, questioned traditional artistic methods.
-His criticism of museums, for instance, has been widely noted.
-Critics of Heidegger claim that he employs circuitous arguments and often avoids logical reasoning under the ploy that this is better for finding truth.
-(In fact, Heidegger is employing a revised version of the phenomenological method; see the hermeneutic circle).
 Meyer Schapiro argued that the Van Gogh boots discussed are not really peasant boots but those of Van Gogh himself, a detail that would undermine Heidegger's reading.
 During the 1930s mentions of soil carried connotations which are lost for later readers (see Blood and Soil).
 Problems with both Heidegger and Schapiro's texts are further discussed in Jacques Derrida's Restitutions - On Truth to Size and in the writing of Babette Babich.
 A recent refutation of Schapiro's critique has been given by Iain Thomson (2011).
 Heidegger's notions about art have made a relevant contribution to discussions on artistic truth.
 Heidegger's reflections in this regard also affected architectural thinking, especially in terms of reflections on the question of dwelling.
 Refer to the influential work in architectural phenomenology of: Christian Norberg-Schulz, Genius Loci, Towards a Phenomenology of Architecture (New York: Rizzoli, 1980); and see also a recent treatment of the question of dwelling in: Nader El-Bizri, 'On Dwelling: Heideggerian Allusions to Architectural Phenomenology', Studia UBB.
 Philosophia, Vol. 60, No. 1 (2015): 5-30.

 Historian and political scientist Richard Wolin engaged with Heidegger's "ever-mounting respect and critical engagement" with "absolute idealism," particularly in the context of the Heideggerian revival of a pre-Socratic unity of opposites, artist "state founding," poet-legislators, the Herrenvolk as metaphysical peoples, and concealment vis-à-vis "truth in its nature is untruth" in Heidegger in Ruins: Between Philosophy and Ideology (2023).